 5.3.2.2 The standard of anaesthetic equipment, assistance, near patient testing and recovery facilities are identical wherever major vascular surgery occurs either inside or outside the vascular operating theatre.

 Inspection of facilities.
 Evidence from lead clinician.
-All radiological protection precautions are available and used by anaesthetists.
+All radiological protection precautions are available and used by an aesthetists.

-HIW Domains Safe & effective care
+Safe & effective care